Full Chair Regulation of Labour

 The prospective Chair must in particular meet the following requirements:

-- a PhD or equivalent degree in the field of labour law; candidates with a scientific background other than law may be considered if in their research and teaching they have demonstrated a close affinity with law;
+- a PhD or equivalent degree in the field of labour studies; candidates with a scientific background other than law should be able to demonstrate a close affinity with law;

 - a proven ability to engage in cutting edge research in issues related to regulation of labour at a theoretical and/or empirical level;